nsip/HITS-Reports/README.md

 ============
 The rules are defined in lib/HITS/Report/Rules.pm

-Each rule defines an SQL query (typically, retrieve all rows of a table), and a set of methods to run over the results
+Each rule defines an SQL query ("query", typically, retrieve all rows of a table), a cardinality ("rule", either "zero" or "morethan:n" for an integer n) and a set of subtests to run over the results ("subtests")

+Each subtest has an ID, a title, and a rule which is applied to every row in the query results.
+The rule is of format: RULE_NAME:RULE_BODY
-Each method gets a result row from the database as a hash, and a rule, as follows:
+Each rule name corresponds to a method in Rules.pm Each rule method gets a result row from the database as a hash, and a rule body, as follows:

  * lookup:field=Table/field
    * confirm that, for field1=Table/field2, the RefId in field1 is a RefId of Table